-In any family with more than one child, the kids are probably going to compete for their parents’ attention.
-The competition can heat up when one or more of those children has learning and attention issues.
-Brothers and sisters may resent the sibling with learning and attention issues.
-Here are some common reasons why—and how you can help keep the peace.
+In a household with more than one child, kids are very likely to compete for their caregiver’s attention.
+This angsty behavior can heat up when one or more of the kids learn and think differently.
+Brothers and sisters may tend to resent a sibling with specific issues or struggles.

-Reason for resentment: “I get less attention.”
+1. “I get less attention.”

 one-on-one time together.
-If the other child gets a good report card or plays in the school band, be sure to note and compliment achievements.
+If the other child gets a good report card or tries out for the school band, be sure to note and compliment such achievements.
 And when things aren’t going so well for that child, address those needs, too.

-Reason for resentment: “The rules aren’t fair.”
+2. “The rules aren’t fair.”

-Reason for resentment: “I have to do more than my share.”
+3. “I have to do more than my share.”

-What you can do: It’s important for children with learning and attention issues to do as much for themselves as possible.
+What you can do: It’s important for kids who learn and think differently to do as much for themselves as possible.
 They can have

-Reason for resentment: “My sibling embarrasses me.”
+4. “My sibling embarrasses me.”